 In 2004, employees defined seven customer service “behavioral” categories for the hospital -- what we see as key service behaviors at every encounter.

 These standards are broken into categories with specific behaviors to illustrate the category.
 The standards serve as the foundation for all customer service strategies.

 Customer service training and skills development is based on these standards.

-Each and every Durham Regional Hospital employee has read and signed these standards, signifying their commitment to the highest level of customer service.
+Each and every Duke Regional Hospital employee has read and signed these standards, signifying their commitment to the highest level of customer service.